jedisct1/zigly/README.md

 ## What is Zig?

-[Zig](https://ziglang.org) defines itself as "a general-purpose programming language and toolchain for maintaining robust, optimal, and reusable software".
+[Zig](https://ziglang.org) is general-purpose programming language and toolchain for maintaining robust, optimal, and reusable software.

 Zig: